Oil and Gas Traps

 When you drill, you may find a producing reservoir very near the surface.
 But many other things can happen:

-You might drill into a reservoir that has been depleted (all the oil and gas removed) by another well.
+You might drill into a reservoir that has been depleted (all the oil and gas removed) by another well (diagram at left).
 There may be a new infill reservoir between two wells that could be developed with a third well.
 Or one that was incompletely drained.
 Maybe if you drill a little deeper you might hit a deeper pool reservoir!
 You might be able to back up and produce a bypassed compartment.
 The petroleum geologist has to think of all these things when planning a new well!

 Structural Problems When Drilling